Table of Contents

 A. Blind Anonymous Grading System (BAGS)

 All College of Law examinations that count for more than 20% of a course’s grade are anonymously administered and graded pursuant to the Blind Anonymous Grading System (BAGS).
-Other graded work may, in the discretion of the instructor, be administered and graded pursuant to the BAGS system.
+Other graded work may, at the discretion of the instructor, be administered and graded pursuant to the BAGS system.

 Each semester, the Registrar’s Office will assign a BAGS number to each student.
 Students must use their BAGS number to identify their examination papers in all courses subject to blind grading and must not use their name or any other personal identification on their examination papers.
 A single BAGS number is used by each student for all final examinations taken during the semester.